fang2hou/nobo/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Use **Nobo** in your project (.py).
+3. Use **nobo** in your project (.py).
     ```python
-    import Nobo
+    import nobo
     # if you wanna output in an easy way
-    import Nobo.io
+    import nobo.io
     ```

 # Manaba Spider
-It seems that Manaba of each school are different, you can change a little bit code inside [manaba.py](manaba.py) to let Nobo be compatible with your manaba page.
+It seems that Manaba of each school are different, you can change a little bit code inside [manaba.py](manaba.py) to let nobo be compatible with your manaba page.

 ## How to use
 1. Create a `RitsStudent` instance.

     ```python
     # The following username and password is not real :)
-    fangzhou = Nobo.RitsStudent("is0000ab", "12345678")
+    fangzhou = nobo.RitsStudent("is0000ab", "12345678")
     ```

 2. Use `get_course_list()` method to get all courses information.